Pepperdata Profiles: Making Sense of App Performance Data to Provide What Clients Need

 That’s a cool career arc.
 What did you do for AmEx?

 My work centered around very large distributed systems, systems administration, systems architecture, storage administration, network administration, those sorts of things.
 It’s all the things you need to be able to move bits around and crunch data on a large scale.
-Because before it was big data, it was just sort of high-performance computing distributed systems; basically, how do you get multiple computers to work on one job?
+Because before it was big data, it was just sort of high-performance computing distributed systems; basically, how do you get multiple computers to work on a single job?
 I spent over a decade with the technology division of AmEx.

 Then, after AmEx, I moved to California to take a job with Jabil who was launching a division focused on creating and selling big data appliances.
 They had very large clients.
 A lot of cloud vendors bought machines from this company, and I was brought in as a design and automation architect.